 across.
 Remember this is an engagement party speech and not a valedictorian

 address, make it personal!

 Practice it aloud.
 Especially if you're not comfortable with public speaking!
 The more you practice, the more comfortable you'll be and the more natural your speech will sound.
 Practice in front of people that are not invited to the wedding.
 Their reaction will help you 'feel' the text.
-Is it too much on the funny side?
+Is it too serious, too emotional or too funny?

 Improving your speech.
 Based on the comments from friends and your own gut feelings, you can improve your speech by paraphrasing and avoiding repetition of the same words.